ymtdzzz/imguploader/README.md

 **Notice that you SHOULD NOT upload private images!**

-## Limitaions
+## Limitations

-This project is for demo, so there are some limitaions:
+This project is for demo, so there are some limitations:

 | request             | limitation         |
 | ------------------- | ------------------ |